swissquote/carnotzet/docs/_docs/user-guide/network-communication-with-containers.md

 The embedded DNS doesn't support our pattern by default, so we generate network aliases in the docker-compose.yaml file to add the support.

-### In the build farm

-In the build farm, your build process is running in a container, so we use the technique presented just above.